line-em/book-blog-ts/src/content/books/2022/23_PsalmforTheWildBuilt.md

 ---
-title: 'Psalm for The Wild Built'
+title: "Psalm for The Wild Built"
-author: 'Becky Chambers'
+author: "Becky Chambers"
-year: '2022'
+year: "2022"
-month: 'December'
+month: "December"
 score: 4
-image: './images/books22/psalmwildbuilt.jpg'
+image: "./images/books22/psalmwildbuilt.jpg"
-genre: ['Cozy', 'Science Fiction', 'Friendship', 'Philosophical', 'Short Story']
+genre: ["Cozy", "Science Fiction", "Friendship", "Philosophical", "Short Story"]
 ---

 > “The robot thought.
 “I have wants and ambitions too, Sibling Dex.
 But if I fulfill none of them, that’s okay.
 I wouldn’t—” It nodded at Dex’s cuts and bruises, at the bug bites and dirty clothes.
 “I wouldn’t beat myself up over it.”